Tactical team in a small boat during an amphibious insertion, illustrating the strength-endurance demands of maritime operations

-Strength-Endurance in Amphibious Tasks: Training the Hybrid Demand Nobody Programs For
+Strength-Endurance for Amphibious Operations: Training the Hybrid Demand Nobody Programs For

 Strength-endurance, the capacity to produce meaningful force output repeatedly over extended duration, is the specific physical quality that ties these demands together.
 It is neither pure strength nor pure endurance.
 It is the overlap zone: the ability to sustain strength expression across an operational timeline that exceeds the ATP-CP and glycolytic energy systems that pure strength relies on.
 CF-ONE amphibious operator programs are built around developing exactly this overlap quality, not strength and endurance in isolation, but the hybrid capacity that amphibious operations specifically demand.